-New for this year is the addition of two codes: ICD-10 code J12.82, pneumonia due to coronavirus disease, or U09.9, post COVID-19 condition.
+Next is ICD-10-CM code J12.82 or pneumonia due to coronavirus disease.
+The next one is ICD-10-CM code U09.9 Post COVID-19 condition, unspecified.

-The next two slides show how the measures handle COVID-19 and the outcomes for the measures.
-There have been no additional changes made since last year.
-For the mortality measures in your spring HSR, COVID-19 cases are not excluded from the outcome.
+Now, we'll talk about the mortality and see how measures handled COVID-19 and the outcomes.
+There, again, same as previous, there have been no additional changes made since last year.
+While the mortality measures in the spring HSR that you will receive, COVID-19 cases are not excluded from the outcome.
 This means that patients who die from COVID-19 within 30 days are counted as deaths in the outcome.
 These cases are included since the cause of death is not available and thus cannot be excluded.

-For the hip-knee complication measure, some COVID-19 cases are excluded from the outcome, while others are not.
-Patients who had an admission after surgery for AMI, pneumonia, sepsis, or pulmonary embolism, and have a principal or secondary diagnosis of COVID-19 will not be included in the outcome.
-However, if the patient has a mechanical or wound complication, surgical site bleeding, or dies, these patients are included, regardless of whether or not they had COVID-19.
-Now, back to you, Angie.
+For the hip/knee complication measure, again, some COVID-19 cases are excluded from the outcome, while others are not.
+Why?
+That is because patients who had an admission after surgery for AMI, pneumonia, sepsis, or pulmonary embolism, and have a principal or secondary diagnosis of COVID-19 will not be included in the outcome.
+However, if the patient has a mechanical or wound complication, surgical site bleeding, or dies, these patients are included, regardless of whether they have or don't have COVID-19.
+That is back to Mike, again.